apache/fury-site/docs/specification/xlang_implementation_guide.md

-Scratch buffers remain appropriate when the target representation is not a direct byte target, such as string transcoding, compression, byte-order conversion that is not performed in place, bit-packed values, or runtimes whose stream API cannot read into a caller-provided target.
+Scratch buffers remain appropriate when the target representation is not a direct byte target, such as string transcoding, compression, byte-order conversion that is not performed in place, bit-packed values, or implementations whose stream API cannot read into a caller-provided target.

 For fixed-width primitive arrays, the final result must not become visible to